New York, Connecticut, Maine & New Hampshire Fertility Law Firm

 Personal Legal Guidance

 Because every family is unique, so is our approach.
-Our New York fertility lawyer takes the time to understand your personal goals so we can guide you through every stage of this process with utmost care and intention.
-We make it a point to work closely with our clients while we handle contracts, court filings, and any disputes-so that you always know what to expect, and so we can address any and all concerns you may have as they come up.
+Our New York fertility lawyer takes the time to understand your family-building goals so we can guide you through every stage of the process with the utmost care and intention.
+We make it a point to work closely with our clients while we make designations on clinic forms, draft contracts, secure legal parentage, and more so that you are always prepared for the next step on your family-building journey.

 Trusted By Families Nationwide

-In addition to New York, we represent clients across the country.
-Our firm’s work in assisted reproduction often involves cross-border arrangements and international laws, and Janene’s background in immigration advocacy equips us with the tools we need to handle these cases as effectively as possible.
+In addition to New York, we represent clients across the country and internationally.
+Our firm’s work in assisted reproduction often involves cross-border arrangements and international laws, necessitating choice of law issues and consideration of administrative processes.
+Janene’s J.D. with a concentration in international law coupled with her background in immigration advocacy equips us with a comprehensive understanding about the interplay between law and policy, and the tools needed to handle these cases effectively.

-Your family deserves to feel recognized and protected under the law.
-At Oleaga Law, LLC, we’re here to solidify the legal foundation that will provide you with peace of mind throughout your family-building journey.
-To learn more about how our New York fertility lawyer can make a positive difference in your experience, please contact us today to schedule an appointment with our client-recommended law firm.
+Your family deserves to be recognized and protected under the law.
+At Oleaga Law, LLC, we’re here to solidify the legal foundation that will provide you with peace of mind throughout your family-building journey and ensure the legal security of your family.
+To learn more about how our New York fertility lawyer can make a positive difference in your family, please contact us today to schedule an appointment with our client-recommended law firm.

 Answers to Your